cmseaton42/node-ethernet-ip/README.md

     readGroup(group, 50);
 });

-// Subscribe to each tag's "Changed" Event for (let tag of group) {
+// Subscribe to each tag's "Changed" Event to Log Values to Console for (let tag of group) {
     tag.on("Changed", (tag, lastValue) => {
         console.log(`${tag.name} changed from ${lastValue} -> ${tag.value}`);